Marlins vs. Nationals Player Props Betting Odds

 Thomas Stats

-- Lane Thomas has 44 hits with six doubles, a triple, five home runs, 11 walks and 19 RBI.
-He's also stolen four bases.
+- Lane Thomas has recorded 45 hits with six doubles, a triple, five home runs and 11 walks.
+He has driven in 19 runs with four stolen bases.

-- Thomas heads into this game looking to extend his two-game hit streak.
-In his last five games he is batting .286 with two doubles, a home run, two walks and an RBI.
+- Thomas takes a three-game streak with at least one hit into this matchup.
+During his last five outings he is batting .333 with two doubles, a home run, a walk and an RBI.

 Thomas Recent Games